Renewals

 Registration Renewal Fees and Receipt

-Please refer to Schedule 1 of the College Bylaws for registration renewal fees that apply to registrants in the Traditional Chinese Medicine & Acupuncture profession.
+Please refer to the College Bylaws and also in “fees” section of the College website for registration renewal fees that apply to registrants in the Traditional Chinese Medicine & Acupuncture profession.

 After your payment is successfully processed, a receipt will be sent to you by email.
 Please keep the receipt as a confirmation of payment in a safe place.